zhen-zen/YogaSMC/README.md

 Allow syncing SMC keys like sensors reading and battery conservation mode.
 Based on [acidanthera/VirtualSMC](https://github.com/acidanthera/VirtualSMC/)

-### EC reading:
-When [Rehabman's](https://www.tonymacx86.com/threads/guide-how-to-patch-dsdt-for-working-battery-status.116102/) battery patching method `RE1B` `RECB` present, desired EC fields can be read using following commands:

-- One byte at specific offset: `ioio -s YogaSMC ReadECOffset 0xA4` for field at offset `0xA4`
-- Bulk reading: `ioio -s YogaSMC ReadECOffset 0x1006` for `0x10` bytes at offset `0x06` (add total bytes to read before offset)
-- Dump whole EC area: `ioio -s YogaSMC ReadECOffset 0x10000` (Dangerous, avoid using it frequently)
-- Known EC field name (no larger than 1 byte): `ioio -s YogaSMC ReadECName B1CY`

 ### Customized sensor reading
 The EC field name for corresponding SMC key is read from Info.plist.
-If there's no `Fieldunit` object at desired offset, you can add an `OperationRegion` like the battery patching guide above.
+If there's no `FieldUnit` object at desired offset, you can add an `OperationRegion` like `SSDT-THINK.dsl` in `SSDTSample`.

 ## YogaWMI
 Support for parsing WMI devices and properties.